SAP/terraform-provider-btp/docs/resources/directory.md

 - `created_by` (String) Details of the user that created the directory.
 - `created_date` (String) The date and time the resource was created in [RFC3339](https://www.ietf.org/rfc/rfc3339.txt) format.
 - `features` (Set of String) The features that are enabled for the directory.
 Possible values are:
-	 - `DEFAULT` All directories have the following basic feature enabled.
-(1) Group and filter subaccounts for reports and filters, (2) monitor usage and costs on a directory level (costs only available for contracts that use the consumption-based commercial model), and (3) set custom properties and tags to the directory for identification and reporting purposes.
+	 - `DEFAULT` All directories have the following basic feature enabled:
+		 1. Group and filter subaccounts for reports and filters
+		 2. Monitor usage and costs on a directory level (costs only available for contracts that use the consumption-based commercial model)
+		 3. Set custom properties and tags to the directory for identification and reporting purposes.
 	 - `ENTITLEMENTS` Allows the assignment of a quota for services and applications to the directory from the global account quota for distribution to the subaccounts under this directory.
 	 - `AUTHORIZATIONS` Allows the assignment of users as administrators or viewers of this directory.
 You must apply this feature in combination with the `ENTITLEMENTS` feature.
 - `id` (String) The ID of the directory.